Eklipsorz/CAGMA/package/readme.md

 Remarks:
 * domainU/domainU_kernel/kernel/mm/vmscan.c is an implementation for kswapd daemon, which is event-driven driver for lack of memory.
 * domainU_kernel/kernel/drivers/xen/balloon.c is an implementation for balloon driver, which allows the memory of VM be adjusted in runtime.

+* CMA calculation needs additional information for each VM but there is no way to directly obtain.
+Therefore, I design a daemon (package/domainU/domainU_supCenter/supCenter.c) in each VM and the daemon send the necessary information periodically via xenstore daemon